 The waterways of Canada provide almost endless opportunities for paddling, whether in a kayak or canoe.
 If you’re looking for a more unusual paddling adventure, check out these tried and tested suggestions!

 Ever looked at a lock system and wondered whether you can paddle through it in a canoe or kayak?
 Well, on the Trent Severn Waterway in Ontario, you can!
 We tried this out for ourselves on a recent visit to Campbellford in the Trent Hills region.

 A place better known for forestry, the Gatineau Valley is becoming a new destination for outdoor enthusiasts.
 On a recent trip through Quebec, we checked out what is on offer in the Gatineau Valley for ourselves.
 Spoiler alert – it’s definitely worth the trip!

 Desolation Sound is a paddler’s paradise.
-Read this guide to find out everything you need to know about paddling in breathtaking Desolation Sound, BC.
+Read this guide to find out everything you need to know about paddling in breathtaking Desolation Sound, British Columbia, Canada

 A round up of bucket-list-worthy Canadian canoe trips including the Nahanni River, Bowron Lakes Canoe Circuit and Quetico Provincial Park.
 Which ones have you done?